A good honours degree (or equivalent), normally in a related subject. Applicants with professional experience are also encouraged to apply.

 Months of entry

-Prepare for a career as a practicing artist.
-Independently develop your art practice, research skills and critical thinking, with support from experienced practitioners.
+Prepare for a career as a professional artist.
+Independently develop your practical work, research skills and critical thinking, with support from our experienced staff and visiting artists.
 Test out your ideas in a professional environment and gain invaluable experience of exhibiting, curation and collaboration.

-This course will allow you to investigate a range of contemporary approaches and practices in contemporary fine art practice, from painting, sculpture, and printmaking, to photography, video, digital media, installation, sound and performance.
+Our Master’s course will allow you to investigate a range of approaches used in fine art, from painting, sculpture, and printmaking, to more contemporary media such as photography, video, digital media, installation, sound and performance.

-You’ll spend much of your time on independent research and practice, but you’ll also learn about recent theories, contexts and practices in lectures, seminars and one-to-one tutorials.
+You’ll spend much of your time working and researching independently - but you’ll also learn about recent theories, contexts and practices in lectures, seminars and one-to-one tutorials.

-We’ll give you the chance to test out your ideas within a professional environment and context, and to pick up important transferable skills for your career through peer group and individual presentations and critiques, exhibiting, exhibition curation and critical writing.
+We’ll give you the chance to test out your ideas in a professional environment, and to pick up important transferable skills for your career through group and individual presentations and critiques, exhibiting, curation and critical writing.

-You’ll be supported by lecturers who are also experienced practising artists, so you’ll not only have access to artists working across many disciplines at the forefront of contemporary art practice, but you’ll receive invaluable advice and direction for your future career.
+Here at Cambridge School of Art, you’ll be supported by lecturers who are themselves experienced artists.
+So as well as having access to artists who are working across many disciplines at the forefront of contemporary art practice, you’ll receive invaluable advice and direction for your future career.

 Information for international students